 Compiegne

-Compiegne in northern France is another of my top day trips outside of Paris.
+Compiegne in northern France is another of my top picks… not to mention another place that’s steeped in history.

-There’s a direct train from Gare du Nord, making Compiegne one of my favourite day trips from Paris by train.
+There’s a direct train from Gare du Nord.

 Meudon

-Right on the outskirts of the city, Meudon is the place to go if you’re in the mood for a day trip around Paris.
+Right on the outskirts of the city, Meudon is the place to go if you want to explore somewhere a bit different without venturing too far from the centre.

 Despite its proximity to the capital, it has a totally different feel.
 Things are far more peaceful here – you can almost forget the horror that is the line for the Eiffel Tower (I kid, I kid – sort of).